RH3D/E3NG_docs/configure.md

 BOM also includes links to buy parts - all links are affiliate and help by a small amount to the project with no added cost to you.

-The default values are the recommended ones - those were chosen for good balance between the price and performance.
+The default values are the recommended ones and were chosen for good balance between the price and performance.

-The configurator is divided into three sections:
+The configuration is divided into three sections:

 [BASE BUILD]